History

 Cog

-The cog was the workhorse during the period of the Hanseatic cities.
-A cog was a robust cargo ship (12th-15th centuries) with a flat bottom (carvel-built flat), a single mast, and a large square sail.
+The cog was the workhorse during the period of the Hanseatic League.
+A cog was a robust cargo ship (used between the 12th and 15th centuries) with a flat bottom (carvel-built), a single mast, and a large square sail.
 The hull planks were clinker-built.
+They were fastened with long nails that were bent and hammered back for extra strength.
+The seams were sealed (caulked) with moss caulking and secured with so-called cinders (special nails).

 Description